terraform-kops/terraform-provider-kops/docs/resources/cluster.md

 - `log_format` - (Optional) - String - LogFormat is the logging format of the controler manager.<br />Supported values: text, json.<br />Default: text.
 - `log_level` - (Optional) - Int - LogLevel is the defined logLevel.
 - `service_account_private_key_file` - (Optional) - String - ServiceAccountPrivateKeyFile is the location of the private key for service account token signing.
-- `image` - (Optional) - String - Image is the docker image to use.
+- `image` - (Optional) - String - Image is the container image to use.
 - `cloud_provider` - (Optional) - String - CloudProvider is the provider for cloud services.
 - `cluster_name` - (Optional) - String - ClusterName is the instance prefix for the cluster.
 - `cluster_cidr` - (Optional) - String - ClusterCIDR is CIDR Range for Pods in cluster.